Yoga Wrist Supports: Your Guide to Pain-Free Practice

 Risks of Ignoring Wrist Pain

-Keep pushing through pain, and you’re asking for trouble:
+Keep pushing through pain, and you may be asking for trouble:

 Mini Wrist Warm-Ups Before Yoga